seowongyu00/seowongyu00.github.io/_pages/about.md

 I graduated with a degree in Electrical Engineering and Computer Science and during my university years, I conducted research related to ARC (Abstraction and Reasoning Challenge) at the [Data Science lab of the GIST AI Graduate School](https://sundong.kim).
 Currently, I am working in the field of credit risk consulting at [KoDATA](http://www.kodata.co.kr), where I leverage data analysis and machine learning techniques to assess and manage financial risk.

-My work involves analyzing complex financial data to predict credit risk, providing actionable insights to help businesses make informed decisions.
-With a solid foundation in data-driven methodologies, I aim to contribute to innovative solutions in the financial sector, specifically in managing risk and improving credit evaluation processes.
+My role involves analyzing complex financial datasets to design robust credit rating models and early warning systems that help businesses mitigate risk and make informed, data-driven decisions.
+By utilizing both predictive and explanatory models, I ensure that the insights derived from the data are not only accurate but also easily interpretable and actionable.
+This approach enables businesses to understand the reasoning behind the models, fostering confidence in the decision-making process.
+With a deep understanding of data-driven methodologies, I am committed to enhancing financial risk management through innovative and transparent solutions that support better decision-making in the evolving credit industry.

 Thank you.